-Clinibands are pieces of elastic used for warm up and to practise good shooting technique without the bow's draw weight, and this helps speed up learning.
+Exercise bands are used for warm up and to practice good shooting technique without the bow's draw weight, and this helps speed up learning.

 Finger Sling

 All bow styles except longbow

 A piece of cord worn on the fingers which wraps around the handle of the bow.
 If you shoot a recurve or barebow correctly, with a loose grip, this keeps the bow from hitting the ground after the shot.